Tarlac City

-The city was proclaimed as a highly urbanized city by the former President Gloria Macapagal Arroyo, but the decision was opposed by the provincial government.

 History

 Tarlac's first settlers came from Bacolor, Pampanga.
 They cleared the area, fertilised the soil, and then established their settlement here in 1788.
+Tarlac's name is a Hispanized derivation from a talahib weed called tarlak, an Aeta term.
+The area around the current capital city was described as matarlak or malatarlak, a word meaning "abundant with tarlak grass."
 This small community of settlers experienced rapid population growth, as settlers from Bataan, Pampanga and Zambales moved into the area.
-The Kapampangan language, which is the dialect of Pampanga, became the native language of this town.
+The Kapampangan language, which is the language of Pampanga, became the native language of this town.
 Roads and barrios were built over the following decades through hard work of its residents.
 Following the foundation of the province of Tarlac in 1872, Tarlac was designated as the capital of the new province.

 Cityhood

 On June 21, 1969, President Ferdinand Marcos signed and approved the Republic Act 5907, converting this municipality into a city.
 However, its plebiscite was unsuccessful, showing their voters rejected cityhood.

 On April 21, 1990, the barangays of Burgos, David, Iba, Labney, Lawacamulag, Lubigan, Maamot, Mababanaba, Moriones, Pao, San Juan de Valdez, Sula, and Villa Aglipay, originally part of the then-municipality of Tarlac, separated and formed to be the part of San Jose.
 Tarlac now retains its 274.66 km2 (106.05 sq mi) area.

-Finally, on March 12, 1998, Republic Act 8593 was signed by President Fidel V. Ramos, making Tarlac as the component city of the province of Tarlac.
+Finally, on March 12, 1998, Republic Act No. 8593 was signed by President Fidel V. Ramos, making Tarlac as the component city of the province of Tarlac.
 On April 18, 1998, its residents approved the conversion of the municipality into a city.
 Tarlac was proclaimed as the component city by COMELEC on the next day, on April 19, 1998.

-Highly urbanized city
+Highly Urbanized City

-On October 27, 2005, President Gloria Macapagal Arroyo signed the Proclamation No. 940, making Tarlac City into a highly urbanized city (HUC) in the province.
+On October 27, 2005, President Gloria Macapagal Arroyo signed Proclamation No. 940, classifying Tarlac City as a highly urbanized city (HUC) in the province.
 However, the provincial government opposed the city's campaign for conversion into HUC.
 The majority of voters rejected the conversion in the plebiscite on February 11, 2006.

 Geography

+Tarlac City is located 58 km north of Central Luzon's regional center San Fernando, 124 km north of Manila, and 126 km from Baguio.